-49 Termination of market retail contract that affects the customer."
-Under clause 46(3), ERC V11, "[t]he retailer must give notice to the customer of any variation to the tariffs and charges that affects the customer."
-It is not so clear whether variations to the tariff structure is caught within clause 46(3), ERC V11.
-There is no equivalent provision in ERC V10 which specifies the time at which termination of an energy contract is effective as per ERC V10 24.5 There are specific provisions in ERC V10 which relate to termination by customer, termination for customer's breach, termination in the event of last resort event - equivalent clauses do not appear to be found in ERC V11.
-To ensure there is clear guidance to customers and retailers in relation to rights and obligations around termination of a contract, under ERC V11, it is important to retain the guidance provided in ERC V10.
+Action 62: Where the contract is not a fixed term contract, require retailers to gain the explicit informed consent of a consumer prior to varying terms and conditions.
+This needs to be done at the time of the proposed variation.
+Consumers must then be given the right, without penalty, to exit the contract should they reject the variation.
+48 Retailer notice of end of fixed term retail contract retailer must give notice to a Action 63: clause 46(3), ERC V11 be amended to include a reference to; "variation to the amount and/or structure of the tariffs, and charges that affects the customer."
+No action by ESC Potential issue: It is a reasonable assumption by the customer that the terms they have agreed to in a fixed-term contract remain fixed and consumers must then be given the right, without penalty, to exit the contract should they reject the variation.
+49 Termination of market retail contract There is no equivalent provision in To ensure there is clear guidance to customers and retailers in relation to rights and obligations around termination of a contract, under ERC V11, it is important to retain the guidance provided in ERC V10.
 Action 64: Retain the provisions under clause 24.5 of ERC V10.
-49A Early termination charges and agreed damages terms Clause 24.6 Termination in the event of a last resort event has not been included in ERC V11, which prevented the charging of early termination fees under a RoLR.
-Nor has any provision been made for RoLR of dual fuel contracts.
-While a RoLR event is not defined or recognised in ERC V11, consumers will remain exposed to poor business practices of energy retailers should a last resort event occur.
+No action by ESC Potential issue: there is no clear guidance to customers and retailers in relation to rights and obligations around termination of a contract.
+49A Early termination charges and Clause 24.6 Termination in the event of a last resort event has not been included in ERC V11, which agreed damages terms prevented the charging of early termination fees under a RoLR.
+Nor has any provision been made for RoLR of dual fuel contracts. practices of energy retailers should a last resort event occur.
 Much of the protection developed and included in ERC V10 ensures that the customers in last resort events would be provided additional, necessary protection.
 Action 65: Retain consumer protections in ERC V10 that relate to Retailer of Last Resort events.
-50 Small customer complaints and dispute resolution information No provisions to inform customer of right to complain to a higher level.
-Otherwise relatively consistent.
-A significant difference between clause 50 ERC V11 and clause 28 ERC V10 is that the latter applies to both standing offers and market contracts.
-Clause 50 ERC V 11 sits in the Part 2 Division 7 which is entitled "Market retail contracts - particular requirements."
-There is no similar Often customers need to be informed or reminded about what their options are in the midst of a complaint, particularly as this can be a time of high stress.
+Actioned by ESC 50 Small customer complaints and dispute resolution information l Often customers need to be informed or reminded about what their options are in the midst of a complaint, particularly as this can be a time of high stress.
 Requiring retailers to simply publish details of complaints processes or energy ombudsman schemes in the original contract's terms and conditions or even on their websites (which is stipulated in clause 56(1)(b), ERC V11) is therefore insufficient advice to consumers, and a reduction in protections available from ERC V10.
+Action 66: Redraft ERC V11 to clearly articulate that customers on both standard retail contracts and market retail contracts have access to the energy ombudsman for all disputes which are within the jurisdiction of the energy ombudsman.
+Action 67: Reflect the reference to Australian Standard on Complaints Handling in ERC V11.
+Partial action by ESC Provision in model terms and conditions, but this is another example where access to information for consumers is limited, as information is only provided on the internet.
+Partial action by ESC Now refers to 'standard complaints and dispute resolution procedures'.